Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 ### Mass Effectiveness

-Mass Effectiveness blah blah [Life in the Ruins](https://www.wabbajack.org/#/modlists/info?machineURL=life_in_the_ruins).
+Mass Effectiveness is my attempt to bring together as much fun, QOL changes, texture fixes, consistency, combat refining, and additions as I possibly can without breaking the game.
+[Here it is.](url).

 Is Mass Effectiveness for you?
+Probably.
+If you want lore-friendly fixes and additions, plus some extra goodies to spice things up, you've come to the right place.

 **Please read this guide in its entirety.**